your small dog

 1. Track your dog’s weight

-Losing weight can propel your dog toward better health, but only if the weight is lost in a healthy, controlled manner.
-To make sure your dog is losing weight at a normal pace, weigh him regularly, use a weight-tracking chart to track of his progress, and assess his body condition score regularly.
+Weigh your dog regularly, use a weight-tracking chart to track his progress and assess his body condition score regularly.
 Most vets’ offices have scales you can use free of charge.

 2. Include healthy activity

-When you feed precisely balanced dog food, you know your dog will be eating healthily.
-However, your dog's weight management programme isn't complete without a healthy amount of physical activity.
-Whether it’s romping around indoors or a walk in the park, make sure your dog is getting the physical activity he needs to get healthy and stay that way.
+Whether it’s romping around indoors or in the park, make sure your dog is getting physical activity to get healthy and stay that way.